-We aim to achieve a step-change in quantitative literacy in social science through an integrated life-long learning model of working between social scientists, educationalists and mainstream statisticians at the University of Glasgow (UoG).
-We plan to fully exploit timely opportunities arising from the radical educational reforms currently underway in Scotland (reforms of both the school curriculum and teachers’ training) for opportunities to support and nurture the future data analysis skilled social scientists.
+We are committed to delivering a step-change in quantitative literacy in social sciences through an integrated life-long-learning model supported by social scientists, educationalists and mainstream statisticians at the University of Glasgow (UoG).
+We are monitoring the radical educational reforms currently underway in Scotland (reforms of both school curriculum and teachers’ training) for opportunities to support and nurture the future data analysis skilled social scientists.

-- Embed statistical numeracy across a wide spectrum of existing courses in Social Science and Education: i.e. thoroughly integrate “4Cs” of QM (Core concepts, Creative skills, Critical thinking & Collaborative working) using national/international datasets in all four years of three MA (Social Sciences) degrees (Public Policy, Sociology, Politics, Economic and Social History, Central and Eastern European Studies ) and the MA (Education) degree.
+Stage one: embedding statistical numeracy across a wide spectrum of existing courses in Social Science and Education by thoroughly integrating the “4Cs” in Quantitative Methods (Core concepts, Creative skills, Critical thinking & Collaborative working) using national/international datasets in all four years of five MA (Social Sciences) degrees (Public Policy, Sociology, Politics, Economic and Social History, Central and Eastern European Studies ) and the MA (Education) degree.

-- Develop new methods courses and badged degrees: including a coherent suite of new courses at Levels 1 to 4, leading to new “badged” degrees (e.g. MA Quantitative Politics, MA Quantitative Sociology, etc.).
+Stage two: Develop new methods courses and badged degrees: including a coherent suite of new data driven courses at Levels 1 to 4, leading to new “with” degrees (e.g. MA Politics with Quantitative Methods, MA Sociology with Quantitative Methods, etc.).

 We are committed to delivering high quality bespoke internships to our students in a variety of organisations (Governmental and Non-Governmental as well as the private sector).
 Work Placements are part of our mission to grow and support our students.
 Internships specialize in data analysis, problem solving and social change.